Turtle Cove Providenciales

 Smith's Reef beach and Babalua Beach front the Turtle Cove region.

 To the west of the marina inlet is Babalua Beach.
-A bit more sheltered than Smith’s Reef, access is however more difficult.
+The beach is a bit more sheltered than Smith’s Reef, yet is more difficult to access, as parking near the beach is very limited.

 History

-Turtle Cove was the first area on Providenciales to tourism development.
+Turtle Cove was the first area on Providenciales to be developed for tourism.
 Up until the late 1960s, the island only supported three small fishing and subsistence farming communities, namely Blue Hills, The Bight, and Five Cays.

-In 1967, Fritz Ludington, an American investor and developer, recognized the potential of the island as a tourism destination.
+In 1967, American investor and developer Fritz Ludington recognized the potential of the island as a tourism destination.
 He organized an initial project that included an airstrip, Turtle Cove Marina, and the Third Turtle Inn.
 Today, only the marina remains in use.
-The airstrip (its location was south of the Graceway IGA) was replaced before long with the Providenciales International Airport (PLS).
+The airstrip (its location was south of Graceway IGA) was replaced before long with the Providenciales International Airport (PLS).

 The Third Turtle Inn was a first for the country.
 Grand Turk and South Caicos had at times small inns and hotels, but this project was the first complete resort plan to take place.